 But it’s not just helping the environment that can inspire us to make our homes more energy efficient – there’s money to be saved too!

 Making just a few small changes can really help to lower your annual bills and improve the overall EPC rating of your property.
-For example, cavity wall insulation could save you around £400 per year by keeping the heat in and the cold air out.
-Similarly, changing your light outlets to LED will give you a typical saving of £11 each year.
+For example, cavity wall insulation could save you hundreds of pounds each year by keeping the heat in, and the cold air out.
+Similarly, changing your light outlets to LED will save money too.

 Simpler solutions, such as thermal paint, can be used on the inside and outside of your home to create a new look and also improve its insulation.
 Heavy lined curtains are another interior trick that will add texture, reduce unwanted sound, keep out any draughts and make your home warmer.

-When you start adding up the savings, it starts to make sense to use the EPC rating to your advantage.
+When you start adding up the savings, it makes sense to use the EPC rating to your advantage.

 Making your home marketable